Johse/powerload-utilities/README.md

 ### Setting up the Intermediate Database for Vault Import

 1. Open SQL Management Studio and login
-2. Open script 'Create.IDB.sql' located in the 'SQL' directory in SQL Management Studio
+2. Open script '*Create.IDB.sql*', located in the '*SQL*' sub-directory, in SQL Management Studio
 3. Modify path for mdf and ldf files for your SQL installation

     Sample: